Robert Covington

-Robert Covington (born December 14, 1990) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA). he played college basketball for the Tennessee State Tigers.
-In 2018, he was named to the NBA All-Defensive First Team.
+Robert Covington (born December 14, 1990) is an American professional basketball player who last played for the Philadelphia 76ers of the National Basketball Association (NBA).
+He played college basketball for the Tennessee State Tigers, and, in 2018, he was named to the NBA All-Defensive First Team.

 High school career

 Covington attended Proviso West High School in Hillside, Illinois.
-As a senior in 2008–09, he averaged 18 points, 11 rebounds and 7 blocks per game as he was named the West Suburban Conference Player of the Year after leading Proviso West to the West Suburban Championship.
+As a senior in 2008–09, he averaged 18 points, 11 rebounds and seven blocks per game, and he was named the West Suburban Conference Player of the Year after leading Proviso West to the West Suburban Championship.
 He was also an All-Area and All-Conference first-team honoree.

 College career

 In his freshman season at Tennessee State, Covington was named to the Ohio Valley Conference All-Newcomer team and earned Mid-Major Freshman All-America honors from Collegeinsider.com.
 In 32 games (28 starts), he averaged 11.5 points, 6.5 rebounds, 1.2 assists, 1.1 steals and 1.1 blocks in 27.3 minutes per game.

 In his sophomore season, Covington recorded eight double-doubles and was named OVC Player of the Week on December 27, 2010.
 He led the team in rebounds (7.5 rpg), field goal percentage (.500) and three-point field goal percentage (.460).
 He also led the OVC with his 46% three-point shooting as he earned second-team All-OVC and second-team NABC Division I All-District 19 honors.
 In 30 games (all starts), he averaged 13.3 points, 7.5 rebounds, 1.2 assists, 1.5 steals and 1.0 blocks in 30.8 minutes per game.

-In his junior season, Covington earned first-team All-OVC and first-team NABC Division I All-District 19 honors, and was named the 2011–12 CollegeInsider.com OVC co-MVP.
+In his junior season, Covington earned first-team All-OVC and first-team NABC Division I All-District 19 honors and was named the 2011–12 CollegeInsider.com OVC co-MVP.
 He also earned OVC All-Tournament team and Continental Tire Las Vegas Invitational All-Tournament team honors.
 At the season's end, he had 1,358 points and 693 rebounds, ranking for 16th and 13th in school history respectively.
 In 33 games (32 starts), he averaged 17.8 points, 7.9 rebounds, 1.3 assists, 1.5 steals and 1.4 blocks in 31.2 minutes per game.

 In his senior season, Covington earned second-team All-OVC and second-team NABC Division I All-District 19 honors for the second time in his career despite missing ten games due to injury.
 In 23 games (22 starts), he averaged 17.0 points, 8.0 rebounds, 1.3 assists, 2.3 steals and 1.7 blocks in 31.0 minutes per game.
 He finished his career ranked seventh on Tennessee State's all-time list in both scoring and rebounding, with 1,749 points and 876 rebounds.